privacyint/website-guides/guide-steps/en/raspberry-pi-setup-and-run-pi-hole.md

 ![Fig. 2: Select upstream DNS](../../images/Pihole/dns.png?raw=true)

-Then, it will ask you to select a couple of adlists.
-We suggest you leave both on, which is the default (Fig. 3).
-Later, you'll be able to add custom lists if you wish to.
+Then, it will ask you to select an adlist.
+We suggest you leave the default on (Fig. 3).
+Later, you'll be able to add more lists, including custom ones, if you wish to.

 ![Fig. 3: Pi-hole adlist selection](../../images/Pihole/adlists.png?raw=true)